Fluffy-tofu/studymate_discord_bot/readme.md

 1. Check our [FAQ section](https://study-bot.com/faq) on the website
 2. Join our [support server](https://discord.gg/studybotsupport) for live assistance

-## Contributions

-We welcome contributions to improve the Study Bot!
-Please read our [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.